Poppy1234567890/Poppy-Website/README.md

 19/10/2024: Redesigning the entirety of the front page, WIP version uploaded on this date.
 Made the calculator page with a calcutor design on it.

-21/10/2024: Calculator can take numbers in the calculation.
+21/10/2024: Calculator can take numbers and operators in the calculation (cannot calculate the result yet).